Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The common cold leads to more healthcare provider visits and absences from school and work than any other illness each year.
-It is caused by a virus and is easily spread to others.
-It’s not caused by cold weather.
+It is caused by any one of several viruses and is easily spread to others.
+It’s not caused by cold weather or getting wet.

-A cold is caused by a virus that causes inflammation of the membranes that line the nose and throat.
+A cold is caused by any one of several viruses that causes inflammation of the membranes that line the nose and throat.
 It can result from any one of more than 200 different viruses.
-But, the rhinoviruses and the coronaviruses cause most colds.
+But, the rhinoviruses causes most colds.

 The common cold is very easily spread to others.
 It's often spread through airborne droplets that are coughed or sneezed into the air by the sick person.
 The droplets are then inhaled by another person.
 Colds can also be spread when a sick person touches you or a surface (like a doorknob) that you then touch.

 Contrary to popular belief, cold weather or being chilled doesn't cause a cold.
 However, more colds do occur during the cold season (early fall to late winter).
 This is probably due to a variety of factors, including:

 Everyone is at risk for the common cold.
 People are most likely to have colds during fall and winter, starting in late August or early September until March or April.
 The increased incidence of colds during the cold season may be attributed to the fact that more people are indoors and close to each other.
 In addition, in cold, dry weather, the nasal passages become drier and more vulnerable to infection.

 Children suffer more colds each year than adults, due to their immature immune systems and to the close physical contact with other children at school or day care.
 In fact, the average child will have between 6 to 10 colds a year.
 The average adult will get 2 to 4 colds a year.

 Common cold symptoms may include:

 Colds usually start 2 to 3 days after the virus enters the body and symptoms last from several days to several weeks.